 The most important sections of your website should be in the main navigation, like the ‘Home’, ‘About Us’, and ‘Donate’ or ‘Join Us’ pages.

 Okay, so your potential donor or member has landed on your site.
 Success!
 And let me be the first to tell you — they love everything you have to say.
 But then it comes time for next steps, or the ‘second date’ in this scenario.
 They’re looking for a clear, concise call to action that tells them exactly what to do.
 But what happens if they never find it?
 Your website visitor could give up altogether.

 Make sure that when the time comes and your website visitors are ready to take the next steps, you have clearly outlined what they should do.
 Make sure the ‘Donate’ button or the ‘Join’ button is on every single page.
 Plus, you’ll want to make sure the color stands out, as well as matches your branding.

 If you’re looking for more inspiration on this, check out these donate pages that are seriously awesome.
 You can thank us later!

 Even if it comes from the heart, the wrong message can miss the mark.
-Much like having no clear call to action, messaging that is unclear will send your potential donors and members packing.
-I particularly love this rule of thumb about member sites: your website should answer the question, “What value are you going to provide for members?”
+Much like having no clear call to action, unclear messaging will send your potential donors and members packing.
+Stick to this rule of thumb about member sites: your website should answer the question, “What value are you going to provide for members?”

 No matter which audience you’re targeting, don’t forget to keep your messaging concise.
 It’s easy for you to speak from the heart about your organization, which can often mean including more details than necessary or relevant.
-Your website copy should be concise and intentional with every word so you don’t lose any readers.
+Your website copy should be to the point and intentional with every word so you don’t lose any readers.